stemmlerjs/serverless-graphql-netlify-starter/README.md

 # serverless-graphql-netlify-starter
-⚡A serverless GraphQL API deployed on Netlify
+⚡The simplest serverless GraphQL API deployed on Netlify possible